 Determination and Distribution of Available Moneys

-(1) The Oregon Department of Education shall determine for each fiscal biennium:
+(1) The Oregon Department of Education shall determine the Program components to be funded each fiscal biennium, which may include:

 (a) The amount of moneys available for the Chronic Absenteeism Support Program;

-(b) The amount of moneys to be distributed to each regional consortium for purposes described in OAR 581-020-0639;
+(b) The amount of moneys to be distributed to each regional support model or consortium for purposes described in OAR 581-020-06340;

-(c) The amount of moneys to be distributed to each school district that agrees to receive targeted assistance under OAR 581-020-0645; and
+(c) The amount of moneys to be distributed to each school district that agrees to receive targeted assistance under OAR 581-020-0646; and

-(d) The amount of moneys to be used to train chronic absenteeism coaches under OAR 581-020-0648.
+(d) The amount of moneys to be used to train chronic absenteeism coaches under OAR 581-020-0649.

+(e) The amount of moneys to be used for Community Partnership Grants under OAR 581-020-XXXX.

-(2) The department may distribute moneys under this rule in allotments and may require distributed moneys to be used for a specific purpose.
+(2) The Oregon Department of Education may distribute moneys under this rule in allotments and may require distributed moneys to be used for a specific purpose.

-(3) The department may enter into one or more agreements with regional or community organizations or an organization that represents school districts for the purpose of making distributions to regional consortia under this rule.
+(3) The Oregon Department of Education may enter into one or more agreements with regional or community organizations or an organization that represents school districts for the purpose of making distributions to regional consortia under this rule.

-(4) If a school district does not act in accordance with a plan developed under OAR 581-020-0639 or 581-020-0645 or otherwise does not comply with a provision of OAR 581-020-0630 to OAR 581-020-0651 or an agreement entered into for purposes related to reducing chronic absenteeism, the regional consortium to which the school district belongs or the department may suspend, or may withhold and reallocate, moneys that otherwise would be distributed to the school district.
+(4) If a school district does not act in accordance with a plan developed under OAR 581-020-0640 or 581-020-0646 or otherwise does not comply with a provision of OAR 581-020-0631 to OAR 581-020-06XX or an agreement entered into for purposes related to addressing the root causes of chronic absenteeism, the regional consortium to which the school district belongs or the Oregon Department of Education may suspend, or may withhold and reallocate, moneys that otherwise would be distributed to the school district.

-(5) If a regional consortium does not act in accordance with a plan developed under OAR 581-020-0639 or 581-020-0645 or otherwise does not comply with a provision of OAR 581-020-0630 to OAR 581-020-0651 or an agreement entered into for purposes related to reducing chronic absenteeism, the department may suspend, or may withhold and reallocate, moneys that otherwise would be distributed to the regional consortium.
+(5) If a regional consortium does not act in accordance with a plan developed under OAR 581-020-0640 or 581-020-0646 or otherwise does not comply with a provision of OAR 581-020-0631 to OAR 581-020-06XX or an agreement entered into for purposes related to reducing chronic absenteeism, the Oregon Department of Education may suspend, or may withhold and reallocate, moneys that otherwise would be distributed to the regional consortium.